Ferinzz/godotxodin/readme.md

 This is a small project just to test making my own bindings.
 The goal is to complete the gdextension C tutorial to get a minimum functioning godot extension compiled through Odin.

+There's one dependency on core:c so that you can get a c.int for memory alignment.
+Though even that might not be completely necessary.
+Need to figure out where Godin got the info to set the enum sizes so I can know what to do myself in the future.

 After going through the tutorial a few things stand out to me.
 1. Most likely due to C's limited standards around a lot of types and function pointers it assumes you need to make a ton of wrappers on everything instead of just passing a function pointer.
-2. With Odin's polymorhpism I can likely create a bunch of functions at runtime based on the criteria of the function.
+2. With Odin's polymorhpism I can likely create a bunch of functions at compilation based on the criteria of the function.
 3. 95% of their pointer types are just rawpointers.
 But their names help ident if it's used as a return value, setter, getter, source.
 At least that's the theory with the uninit keyword.
 4. There's some things that are created and then immediately deleted.
-Mainly when working with the bonding operators.
+Mainly when working with the binding operators.
 As this is the case I can likely use a temp allocator.
+-Exception would be if I set the buffer for the string as static.
 5. It doesn't specify if the mem_alloc and string creation is being done on the Godot side or if it's created in the memory of our shared lib.
 -how safe is it to destroy those c++ strings via my own temp allocator?
 -Does Godot rely on those string pointers, or is it just for the library side?
 -based on latest implementation I can replace it with Odin's new/free in the cases I've used so far.
+-If I set it as static it means that I can own the memory.
 6. Things really start to get mixed up when there's a ton of 'nonsense' functions.
 There's several individual steps to create and bind stuff to Godot as well as REQUIRED get and set functions.
 7. 'public' variables cannot be set in the editor without getters and setters.
 Maybe for some more exotic custom types it can feel right, but for basic types it feels weird.
 -They have no control of the compiler that the extension uses, so it makes sense to require that this be handled on the dest side.
 8. When you're setting the package name on every variable it feels very very redundent to have GDExtension pre-pended to every single everything.
--I get it if in other languages the default is not to require this specificity.
+-I get it if in other languages the default is not to require package/header names.
 9. The names...
 Duuuuude.
 Even without the prepended GDExtension the names are just insane.
 This makes typing very error prone and some keywords get lost in the sauce.
 -GDExtensionInterfaceStringNewWithLatin1Chars
 -GDExtensionInterfaceStringWithLatin1Chars
+-This is an actual thing that you might have to write at least once.
+--variantGetPtrOperatorEvaluator: GDE.GDExtensionInterfaceVariantGetPtrOperatorEvaluator = cast(GDE.GDExtensionInterfaceVariantGetPtrOperatorEvaluator)p_get_proc_address("variant_get_ptr_operator_evaluator")
-10. Variants seem to be a custom type that Godot uses.
+10. Variants are a custom type that Godot uses.
 The docs express pride in the fact that all their variables can fit in 24Byte of data but...
 That's a significant portion of a lane of CPU cache.
+Avoid at all cost?
 11. Since so much needs to be passed to Godot via pointers I need to be careful about leaving any dangling pointers around.
 They could cause a segfault or point to memory used by something else.
 Preferrable keep pointers within specific scope on a stack so that they can be destroyed.
+-Usual pointer caution should be performed.
+--Do not point to arrays longterm
+--Do not point to something when you don't know the lifetime --Careful not to take a pointer of something passed by copy (Odin default is pass by immutable reference.
+Phew.)
-12. Only a few of the string creating functions gets the optimization option to re-use the same cstring source.
+12. Only a few of the string_creating functions gets the optimization option to re-use the same cstring source.
 Weird.
 13. Error messages are lacking if the library causes the crash.
 Maybe a build option in Odin could provide more verbose debugging.
+-Will need to build Godot from source to be able to add breakpoints that can go into the engine code.
 14. Should consider adding more debug flags from the beginning when writing these things.
 So many println, and it's not all that difficult to mark this stuff in Odin.
 15. some of the naming is a bit too specific.
 There's only GDExtensionClassMethodArgumentMetadata for classes.
 Arguments would only be part of methods?
 So just argsMetadata would be enough.
 Maybe helps searchability?
 Look for classmethod to get all the related api optoins.
 But then just add it as a comment or group it based on that.
+16. StringName is not exactly a string.
+It's the conversion of a string to what is effectively a unique pointer to an object.
+So maybe we can't have a single function which creates stuff via polymorphism.
+Not without generating the unique StringNames for them as well.
+-would like to know how this formats the string into something unique.
+Does it add some class specific denommers?
+(Wait denommer is a uniquely French word?
+Huh.)
+17. Personal skill issue?
+I hate using the term self.
+As much as 'this'.
+It feels confusing.
+I know it's supposed to mean the thing in this scope, but why does it always have to be so generic?
+If I'm 50 lines deep I feel like I lose track of what "self" is.
+When you start nesting this with that with the other thing, how do you keep track which this you're talking about?
+GDexampleptr: ^GDExample.
+ClassObjPtr: ^pointerToYourClass.
+18. There are 4!!! different build modes for Godot that can have different type sizes for the base types and the special Godot types.
+-float_32
+-float_64
+-double_32
+-double_64
+Fucking fuck fuck.
+If you need to lood for type size info in the json you're looking for the line "name": "StringName", otherwise you're gonna get the type as an argument from methods.
+19. Methods have their hash value in the json.
+If you don't want to deal with the allocation cost of StringName you canmaybe use the hash value passed in the V2 version GDExtensionClassGetVirtualCallData2.
+Worth testing.
+-Could have a preprocessor go through and update a bunch of stuff in the source files based on the json before compiling?
+Not sure if there's some compiler time way to insert those things based on the json info.
+This thing needs ANYTHING to save time on tedious comparisons.

 It seems like to best utilize this system it may be beneficial to focus on making specific extensions which focus on handling specific aspects of the game.
 Will also need to be careful about when it actually runs its functions since the editor itself is the engine and will load/run everything from the extensions on its own.